New 42 day free trial

 Our online APIs and our Command-Line Interface can process hundreds of thousands of addresses in minutes (single-digit minutes) instead of the days of turnaround that some companies take to get your data back to you.
 At speeds like that, your validation is nearly instantaneous, and with one-at-a-time address lookups, it's so close to instantaneous you might think you're using an infinite improbability drive.

 Our APIs are also among the easiest to use.
 That's our specialty: we take complicated things and make them simple.
 You can have our APIs plugged into your own programs in a matter of minutes (single digits again).
 Operating the APIs is streamlined and intuitive.
-Our uptime is also one of the best (there's lots of 9's in the percentage).
-And in case your redshirts encounter any problems, we have extensive documentation for self-help.
-There's also a direct phone line to our tech support crew, where real-live human beings are happy to speak with you.

 With Smarty, the USPS database is just the beginning of our address data.
 From there, we add millions of additional valid addresses that the USPS doesn't have.
-This includes addresses delivered to by FedEX, UPS, DHL and Amazon.
+This includes addresses delivered to by FedEX, UPS, DHL, and Amazon.
 By using Smarty, you get access to one of the most complete address datasets publicly available.

 Plus, we do more with additional address data enrichment.
-We provide over 55 data points for addresses such as time zone, latitude, longitude, congressional district, ZIP Code type, county FIPS Code can be appended to your database of addresses.
+We provide over 55 data points for addresses such as time zone, latitude, longitude, congressional district, ZIP Code type, and county FIPS Code can be appended to your database of addresses.
 The additional insights gained can be used in hundreds of ways to benefit your organization and your users.

 If you can't tell, Smarty is passionate about address validation.
 We're passionate because clean address data is the key to unlocking latent revenue and boosting ROI within organizations.
-Our ebook shows how top-tier address validation can benefit every part of your organization.
-Check it out to see how:

-Resources, examples and tutorials
+Resources, examples, and tutorials

-Okay, the poor uptime and lackluster documentation of the USPS APIs didn't deter you.
-You aren't worried about the restrictive Terms of Service or Missing-In-Action support either.
+Okay, the poor uptime and lackluster documentation of the USPS address validation API didn't deter you.
+You aren't worried about the restrictive Terms of Service or MIA support either.
 The abundant available alternatives didn't persuade you.
-You still plan to use the USPS API?
-Great!
-At least you are going into this with both eyes open.
-Here are some resources to help you get started:
+You still plan to use the USPS address validation API?

 USPS web tools resources: